fausecteam/ctf-gameserver/docs/checkers/index.md

 Error Handling
 --------------
-Errors while establishing a connection or sending requests should be considered a TIMEOUT.
-They have to be handled by Checker Scripts, but [libraries](#checker-script-libraries) usually assist with that.
+If errors occur while establishing a connection or sending requests, the service should be considered DOWN.
+Theses errors have to be handled by Checker Scripts, but [libraries](#checker-script-libraries) usually assist with that.

 Issues with the service itself (e.g. unexpected or missing output to requests) must be detected by Checker Scripts and lead to a FAULTY result.